sve009/network-hero/README.md

 Finally, the biggest thing that could go wrong is that we have no idea if we can even design a fun game.
 It would be kinda lame if everything works and the project still sucks so that would be a rough one.
-Finally, parsers are pretty fiddily and annoying to write, although we have control over the format so that should alleviate things somewhat.
+Finally, parsers are pretty fiddly and annoying to write, although we have control over the format so that should alleviate things somewhat.